Introdution to Programming - C# Programming Fundamentals

 What are Functions in Programming?

-In the previous tutorial, we wrote a simple hello world program in which we saw the Main method.
-We didn't explain anything about what the Main method is or what it does.
+In the previous tutorial, we wrote a simple Hello World program in which we saw the Main method.
+We didn't explain what the Main method is or what it does.

 The "Main" is a method that must exist in every program, as the compiler uses this to decide what to do when the program runs.
 This is called the entry point for the program.

-Let's have a reminder and have a look at our Hello World again.
+Let's have a reminder and look at our Hello World again.

 C#